View article

 Custom Homes

 Most homeowners come into a contract conversation with a preference already formed.
 Fixed-price sounds safe.
 Cost-plus sounds flexible.
-Both instincts are understandable, but neither tells the full story when you are planning a custom home in Surrey, South Surrey, or Langley.
+Both instincts are understandable, but neither tells the full story when you're planning a custom home in Surrey, South Surrey, or Langley.

 A fixed-price contract sets a defined scope and a defined number.
 Your builder takes on the risk that their costs come in as estimated.
 You take on the risk that the scope description actually covers what you want to build.

 That second risk is where most surprises occur.
-Fixed-price contracts almost always include an allowance schedule - line items for finishes, fixtures, appliances, and materials where the actual selections have not yet been made.
+Fixed-price contracts almost always include an allowance schedule — line items for finishes, fixtures, appliances, and materials where the actual selections haven't been made yet.
 A nominally fixed price with undervalued allowances offers limited protection in practice.
-If the allowances are set at $15,000 for flooring in a home where your selections run $35,000, the gap arrives as a change order.
+If the flooring allowance assumes a builder-grade finish and your selections run custom, the gap arrives as a change order.

 A cost-plus contract means you pay actual costs as they occur, plus a builder fee.
 Your builder carries less financial risk.
 You carry more.

 The trade-off is that the final number is unknown at the start.
-That uncertainty carries practical consequences - mortgage draw schedules assume predictable milestone payments, and a variable cost base can create friction with lenders.
-Under cost-plus, you also need to track invoices and markups carefully as the project progresses.
+That uncertainty has practical consequences — mortgage draw schedules assume predictable milestone payments, and a variable cost base can create friction with lenders.
+You also need to track invoices and markups carefully as the project progresses.

 That said, cost-plus can suit complex projects well.
-If the scope involves significant unknowns - a difficult site, heritage-era structure, or a design that is still evolving - a cost-plus structure may produce a more honest starting number than a fixed price built on assumptions.
+If the scope involves significant unknowns — a difficult site, a heritage-era structure, a design that's still evolving — cost-plus may produce a more honest starting number than a fixed price built on assumptions.
 A fixed-price quote on an incompletely defined scope is a number, not a commitment.

 Regardless of contract type, BC law requires you to hold back a portion of each progress payment to your general contractor throughout the build.
-This holdback exists to protect subtrades and suppliers from non-payment and creates a fund available for lien claims.
+The holdback protects subtrades and suppliers from non-payment and creates a fund available for lien claims.

 Before the contract type matters, the builder's licence status matters more.
-Under the BC Homeowner Protection Act, any builder constructing a new home in BC must hold a residential builder licence and arrange mandatory third-party home warranty insurance - the two-year, five-year, and ten-year coverage administered through BC Housing and regulated by the BC Financial Services Authority.
+Under the BC Homeowner Protection Act, any builder constructing a new home in BC must hold a residential builder licence and arrange mandatory third-party home warranty insurance — the 2-5-10 coverage administered through BC Housing.
+Verify your builder's licence at bchousing.org before any contract discussion.
+It takes two minutes.